kjarm32/portfolio/README.md

   </div>

   <p class="case-lede single">
-    Blended-wing-body aircraft integrate the wing and fuselage into a single lifting form, reducing drag and offering significant fuel-burn potential over conventional tube-and-wing aircraft.
+    I designed and experimentally characterized a custom blended-wing-body aircraft from outer-mold-line definition through physical test.
+    I established a repeatable pre-stall CFD workflow and checked domain and mesh sensitivity before using the numerical results for design conclusions.
-    I designed a custom blended-wing-body outer mold line in SOLIDWORKS, established a repeatable pre-stall CFD workflow, fabricated a 1:1 FDM model, and extended the physical test campaign through 20° angle of attack to characterize the stall sequence.
+    I then fabricated a 1:1 FDM test article and extended the wind-tunnel campaign through 20° angle of attack to characterize the stall sequence and separation pattern.
   </p>

   <div class="case-block">